 The central feature of the employability provision is the Legal Advice Centre - this will be set up in 2016 and will operate from the Hive Building in Worcester.
-It will be run by a practising Solicitor and will enable students on the LLB to give free legal community, who will be invited to also act pro bono in the Centre.
+It will be run by a practising Solicitor and will enable students on the LLB to give free legal advice to the local community.
+Local solicitors will also be invited to act pro bono in the Centre.
 This interaction will mean that students gain valuable skills in the Centre and also meet members of the legal profession.